-The number of people working remotely has significantly risen worldwide since the beginning of the COVID in January 2020.
+The number of people working remotely has significantly risen worldwide since the beginning of COVID in January 2020.
 And in spring 2022, with ongoing pandemics, many businesses in Eastern Europe faced new threats and had to find new ways to organize safe employees’ workplaces.
 There is a common belief that remote work makes us paranoid, and we’ve gathered several points to prove this fact.

 The relocation is increasing and so is the quantity of remote workers.
-We should accept the fact that remote work is the new reality; it is unavoidable and will stay and increase next years.
+We should accept the fact that remote work is a new reality; it is unavoidable and will stay and increase next years.

 And even though most people are used to this format and enjoy all its advantages, some employees still suffer while working remotely, cannot adapt to the new format, feel more anxious and they do not even realize the reasons for their feeling stressed or depressed.
 Some people say that remote work makes us paranoid.
 Let’s explore this question!
 But first, look at all the most common disadvantages of remote working!

-According to the analytics mentioned by Buffer, among the most popular challenges associated with remote work are unplugging after work, loneliness, difficulty staying motivated and focused, communication and collaboration difficulties, working more and complication with career advancement or growth.
+According to the analytics mentioned by Buffer, among the most popular challenges associated with remote work are unplugging after work, loneliness, difficulty staying motivated and focused, communication and collaboration difficulties, working more, and complication with career advancement or growth.

 And now let’s discuss the so-called paranoid feeling while working from home!
 Remote employees can face situations when they ask themselves: How to understand this “cold response” from the boss via email?
 I noticed a meeting there; why didn’t I receive an invitation to it?
 Why is my manager not responding in Slack?
 Does it mean I did something wrong?
 Are they going to fire me?
 And so on…

-And even knowing that in reality all is ok and the colleagues just have been busy, people cannot stop doubting, worrying and scrolling these thoughts in their heads.
+And even knowing that in reality all is ok and the colleagues just have been busy, people cannot stop doubting, worrying, and scrolling these thoughts in their heads.
 This is something you can cover in the employee onboarding process so that new workers know what to expect.
-And moreover these thoughts while remote working can become paranoid.
+And moreover, these thoughts while remote working can become paranoid.